Green River (North Carolina): The Narrows

-The "Narrows" section of the Green river has many qualities of a steep creek that drops between pools, and doesn't resemble many broad, slow-moving rivers in the southeast.
+The "Narrows" section of the Green River has many qualities of a steep creek that drops between pools, and doesn't resemble many broad, slow-moving rivers in the southeast.
 John Pilson describes the Narrows as "boulder congested" with a "pool-drop character."
 This length of the river is considered an extremely difficult portion of whitewater, as it contains nine class IV rapids, and eight class V rapids (these being the most difficult runnable rapids).
 The first official descent of the Narrows was made in 1988, and it is still frequently paddled today.
 However, the Narrows are typically only paddled by seasoned whitewater boaters with an extensive knowledge of boating technique.
 Many whitewater enthusiasts have been injured here, and three qualified Class V boaters have died on the Green River.
 Three of the biggest and most notorious class V rapids on this section are known as the "Big Three."
 These are "Go Left and Die" (Class 5.1), "Gorilla" (Class 5.2), and "Sunshine" (Class 5.2).

 An incident on "Sunshine" rapid left one whitewater kayaker paralyzed.

 This technical section of water is home to the Green River Race that is held every year on the first Saturday of November.
 The race typically involves many different classes of boats, and contains a section judged by time trial, as well as a head-to-head section of the race.
 Many paddlers consider the Green River Narrows race to be the pinnacle of whitewater racing in the southeast.

 Part of the reason that the Narrows are so notable is because they have a downward gradient of over 100 feet per mile.
 The entire section of river is about 3 miles in length.

 Following Hurricane Helene in September of 2024, the powerhouse which controls the release of water into the Narrows was partially destroyed by a landslide.
-Additionally, the force of the hurricane caused the course of the Narrows to completely change.
+Additionally, the force of the hurricane caused the course of the Narrows to completely change, with parts of the river increasing in width by hundreds of feet.
 This resulted in the cancellation of the 2024 installment of the Green River Race.